emannenicholas/pupe-pat/README.md

 [//]: #
 ## License
 This code is licensed under GPL v3.0.
-See License.md for more information.
+See LICENSE for more information.

 [//]: #
 ## Support